There are over 50 different ways in which you can market your consulting business.

 Your first action after the event is to follow up.

-Ideally you’ll have segmented your leads as you received them – remember the 3 different groups mentioned above.
-But regardless, here’s what you need to do.
+Ideally you’ll have segmented your leads as you received them.

 For those people who you had a conversation with; who expressed interest in your services; and with whom you think there’s both a need for your services and that you have the skills and expertise to serve them, follow up ideally with a phone call.

-Your aim on the call is to secure a face-to-face meeting with them so that you can scope out any opportunity.
+Your aim on the call is to secure a face-to-face meeting with them so that you can explore opportunities to help them.

 Then plan a further follow up.